 Be sure to visit Magog which offers lots of good restaurants and more lively .many great cottages around for rentals too.

-Oh and legend has it that Lake Memphremagog contains an amphibious monster named Memphré, which has received sightings since the 18th century and continues on in the folklore of the area.
+Oh and legend has it that Lake Memphremagog contains an amphibious monster named Memphré.
+It has received sightings since the 18th century and continues on in the folklore of the area.
 To date, more than 215 sightings have been reported and documented with great care.